anamendes23/github_workshop/Instructions.md

 `git checkout -b ana/update-carrot-qty`

 The `blue` branch name should now be `ana/update-carrot-qty`.\
-Update line FIXME: from 3 to 4 and save your changes.\
+Update `line 11` from 3 to 4 and save your changes.\
 Now you are ready to make a commit.
 Let's check our changes:\
 `git status`